Wizards and Witches

 Midnight For Charlie Bone

-The Charlie Bone series is more recent than the Harry Potter titles and has just concluded with an eighth title.
-The writing is of a high quality throughout.
-The series can, perhaps, be read at an earlier stage than Harry Potter and kids of 8-12 are particularly likely to enjoy the set.
+The Charlie Bone series is more recent than the Harry Potter titles and stretches to eight titles.
+The writing from Jenny Nimmo is of a high quality throughout.
+The series can, perhaps, be read at an earlier stage than Harry Potter and kids of 8-13 are particularly likely to enjoy the set.
+They're quite long, but keep a good pace and the first title is particularly crisp.

-The usual absent parents, family bullies, boarding school trials and powers from the past are all ticked off but Bloor's Academy is not quite as 'by the numbers' as Hogwart's.
-The school is genuinely forbidding and there's a skilful blend of mystery and novelty.
+The usual suddenly absent parents; family bullies; boarding school trials; and powers from the past are all ticked off successfully, but Bloor's Academy is not quite as 'by the numbers' as Hogwart's.
+The school is genuinely forbidding and there's a skillful blend of mystery and novelty.

 As a descendant of 'The Red King', Charlie has powers that are a bit more subtle than Hogwart's magic.
 The same applies to other descendants and the various powers add an amusing twist to the formula.
 For example, Charlie can travel into pictures and photographs, while another character has the ability to enchant clothing.